 Our bodies—our hair, muscles, fingernails, and so on—are made up mostly of different kinds of protein that consist of varying combinations of amino acids.
 In much the same way that the 26 letters of the alphabet can form millions of different words, 20 amino acids serve to form different proteins.

-Although half these amino acids can be manufactured by the human body, the other 10 cannot.(1) These “essential amino acids” are easily obtained by eating a balanced vegan diet.
+Although many of these amino acids can be manufactured by the human body, nine of them cannot.1 These “essential amino acids” are easily obtained by eating a balanced vegan diet.

 How Much Protein?